The wire cleared. Now what?

 Vendor selection memo — full Day-91 roadmap

 Specific tools named.
 Specific contracts negotiated.
 Specific integration paths chosen.
-The 90-day install sequence with operator hours, costs, and expected lift.
+The 90-day install sequence with operator hours, costs, and modeled lift.
 Investor-ready.

 - 04Day 180